LibrePPS/PyDrg/README.md

 - **Unified Interface:** A single, consistent API for interacting with multiple CMS tools.
 - **Flexible Claim Construction:** Easily create and modify claims using Pydantic data models.
-- **Support for Multiple Editors:** Includes interfaces for both the MCE (inpatient) and IOCE (outpatient) editors.
+- **Support for Multiple Editors and Groupers:** Includes interfaces for the MCE (inpatient), IOCE (outpatient), and HHA (home health) grouper/editors.
-- **Inpatient and Outpatient Pricing:** Full-featured IPPS and OPPS pricers for calculating reimbursement.
+- **Comprehensive Pricer Suite:** Full-featured pricers for IPPS, OPPS, IPF, LTCH, SNF, and Hospice.
 - **Extensible:** The underlying architecture makes it easy to add new components or customize existing ones.
 - **Example Scripts:** Get up and running quickly with a comprehensive set of examples in `pypps.py`.